 Our standardized daily care processes are developed by doctors and nurses, and are rigorously field tested.
 We continue to refine our processes and implementation methods through lessons learned and customer feedback.

-Standardization should not be equated to de-skilling or de-motivating staff, or eroding clinical expectations.
-Quite the opposite in fact!
+Standardization should not be equated to de-skilling/de-motivating staff or eroding clinical expectations.
+Quite the opposite, in fact!
 By standardizing daily care processes, we set clear expectations of care.
 Additionally, we enable staff to focus on specific high-value process steps, e.g. information acquisition, assimilation or verification.
-Standardization reduces the work effort required to understand the clinically significant information and consequently better supports critical thinking.
+Standardization reduces the work effort required to understand clinically significant information and, consequently, better supports critical thinking.
 Most importantly, giving staff the opportunity to share this critical thinking prevents the normalization of deviance and clinical inertia.

 1Unit’s Training Manuals

 1Unit’s visual and detailed training manuals describe the ‘high-performance behaviors’, ‘what to do’, ‘why’ and ‘point of emphasis’ for each process step.
 Our training manuals present all perspectives to staff.
 As a result, all staff know and understand what role their colleagues play in the process, which creates further accountability opportunities.